evrekadev/evreka-api-doc/source/device/activity/index.rst

    create

-This part provides documentation for available API endpoints of Activity Model for MRF Module.
+This part provides documentation for available API endpoints of Activity Model for Device Module.

 .. table::